 In secret-key cryptography the two parties A and B use the same key, which they have chosen and agreed upon, to do both encryption and decryption.
 The key is therefore secret/private to both parties, which is unlike in public-key cryptography where it is private to only one party.

 An important advantage of secret-key cryptography is that the two parties can choose a key they will easily remember.
 Another important advantage is that it is easier to develop powerful encryption and decryption techniques.
-The main issue however, is that the two parties must have had a prior secure communication in which they decide on the secret-key.
+The main issue however, is that the two parties must have had a prior secure communication in which they secretly decide on the key.

 In public-key cryptography one of the parties, say A, generates a key-pair: a public-key and a private-key.
 Party A publicly sends the public-key to party B, but secretly keeps the private-key.
 The public-key is used only for encryption while the private-key is used only for decryption.
-Therefore while anyone with the public-key can encrypt a message, only A, the party with the private-key, can decrypt the encrypted message.
+Therefore while anyone with the public-key can encrypt a message, only the party with the private-key can decrypt the encrypted message.

 An important advantage of public-key cryptography is that there is no need for a prior secure communication between the two parties.
 The first communication where A publicly sends the public-key to B is not secure.
 However the second communication where B sends an encrypted message to A, is secure.
 One main issue with public-key cryptography is that it is more difficult to develop powerful encryption and decryption techniques.
 The difficulty comes along with the issue that the private-key may not be explicitly chosen, but be randomly generated, and therefore easy to forget.

-The issue of an easy-to-forget private-key is solved by observing that only party A keeps the key.
-But then A can have a prior secure communication with itself.
+The issue of an easy-to-forget private-key is solved by observing that only party A keeps the key, but then A can have a prior secure communication with itself.
 In other words, A will solve the issue by using secret-key cryptography to encrypt and store the private-key.

 The sender can place a digital signature on a message before sending it.
 This enables the receiver to verify the integrity of the message received.
-In secret-key cryptography the signing and verifying keys are both the secret-key.
+In secret-key cryptography the signing and verifying keys both are the secret-key.
 In public-key cryptography the signing key is the private-key while the verifying key is the public-key, both generated by the sender.

 An issue with encrypting before signing is that the signature can always be replaced by an attacker since it is not encrypted.
 For a receiver who does not have, beforehand, the verifying key but obtains it from the message, the validation of integrity will be corrupt.
 An advantage however is that anyone with the correct verifying key can verify the message.
 Unless there is a special reason for verifying a message that cannot be decrypted, the encryption phase is often not necessary.
 Thus anyone will be able to verify integrity as well as interpret the message.
-An application is in digitally signed academic result transcript.
+An application of this is in digitally signed academic result transcript.

 An advantage of signing before encrypting is that the receiver does not need to know the verifying key beforehand, as it will be obtained from the message.
 In signing before encrypting, one could have taken the act of signing as merely doing specific additions to the message being encrypted.
 However this poses the risk of letting a third party, who knows what the additions are, to know portions of the encrypted message, making it easier to crack the decryption.
 Therefore actual digital signature is required.